TheBayoumi/Sprints_RTOS_MC01/README.md

  ### Sprints_RTOS_MC01

-Earliest Deadline First (EDF) is a shecduling algorithm that adopts a dynamic priority-based preemptive scheduling policy, meaning that the priority of a task can change during its execution, and the processing of any task is interrupted by a request for any higher priority task.
+Earliest Deadline First (EDF) is a shecduling algorithm that adopts a dynamic priority-based preemptive scheduling policy, meaning that the priority of a task can change during its execution, and the processing of any task is interrupted by a request for any higher priority task

->implemention an EDF scheduler using FreeRTOS.
+>implemention an EDF scheduler using FreeRTOS

-1. In the ""prvIdleTask"" function.
+1. In the ""prvIdleTask"" function

       -Modify the idle task to keep it always the farest deadline

 2. In the ""xTaskIncrementTick"" function:

-      -In every tick increment, calculate the new task deadline and insert it in the correct position in the EDF ready list"
+      -In every tick increment, calculate the new task deadline and insert it in the correct position in the EDF ready list

 3. In the ""xTaskIncrementTick"" function:

-      -Make sure that as soon as a new task is available in the EDF ready list, a context switching should take place.
+      -Make sure that as soon as a new task is available in the EDF ready list, a context switching should take place

 >Verification of an EDF scheduler implementation